Important notice before reading this post

 E-1/E-2 Visa & Employment Duration

-The E-1 & E-2 expiration date varies depending on the Treaty country and can be renewed indefinitely as long as you, your entity, and the position are still compliant with the visa criteria.
-To see the duration of E-1 or E-2 for you, go here, select the first letter of your country of citizenship, select your country of citizenship, select “E” in visa classifications, and check the “Validity Period” of the line “E-1” and “E-2”.
+The E-1 and E-2 expiration dates vary depending on the Treaty country.
+They can be renewed indefinitely if you, your entity, and the position comply with the visa criteria.
+To see the duration of E-1 or E-2 for you, go here, select the first letter of your country of citizenship, select your country of citizenship, select “E” in visa classifications, and check the “Validity Period” of the lines “E-1” and “E-2.”

 You’ll be tied to working for your E1/E2 employer(s).
 Your E1/E2 is valid until its expiration date except if:

-• You are laid off or if you take the decision to end your current employment;
+- You are laid off, or if you decide to end your current employment.

-• Your company does not meet the visa criteria anymore.
-For example, foreign investors (same as your citizenship) do not own more than 50% anymore following an acquisition or fundraising.
+- Your company no longer meets the visa criteria.
+For example, foreign investors (the same as your citizenship) may not own more than 50% of a company following an acquisition or fundraising.

-You will not be granted additional time to stay in the country while you search for a new job if you have already left your company.
-You will automatically lose your visa if you stop working for your company, and will be forced to leave the US immediately.
+If you have already left your company, you will not be granted additional time to stay in the country while you search for a new job.
+If you stop working for your company, you will automatically lose your visa and be forced to leave the US immediately.

 Visa & Employment Transfer

-As long as your E1/E2 is valid, you, your new entity, and your new occupation are eligible for an E1/E2, your new employer will be able to petition for you without the need for you to leave the USA.
+As long as your E1/E2 is valid, you, your new entity, and your new occupation are eligible for an E1/E2; your new employer will be able to petition for you without the need for you to leave the USA.
+There is no quota cap, and the petition can be submitted at any time during the year.

-The transition to the Green Card will be more complicated than for some other types of visa.
-This is because it is not the purpose of an E1 or E2 visa to let you stay in the territory.
+The transition to the Green Card will be more complicated than other visa types.
+This is because the purpose of an E1 or E2 visa is not to allow you to stay in the territory.

 Compensation & Benefits